checkin-team/Checkin-Android/library/NiceSpinner/README.md

    android:layout_height="wrap_content"
    android:layout_margin="16dp"/>
 ```
-* Note: change `layout_width` to at least the width of the largest item on the list to prevent resizing
+* Note: change `layout_width` to at least the width of the largest item on the shopReviews to prevent resizing

  Then use this snippet to populate with contents:
 ```java